Ireland Visa and Passport Requirements

 Visas for Ireland are not required by the nationals referred to in the chart above for the following durations:

 • Nationals of EU countries for an unlimited period.

 • Nationals of Australia, Canada and the USA for stays of up to 90 days.

 Single-journey visas: up to three months.
 Multi-journey visas are usually only issued to visitors who have previously held two Irish visas and have observed the conditions of these visas.
 The validity is longer, but they are only intended for short trips and cannot be used for back-to-back trips of 90 days each.

 All applications for Irish visas must be made initially using the online Visa Application System (AVATS) at www.visas.inis.gov.ie.
 On completion of the online form, applicants will then be advised where to submit their application, which will either be the Irish Embassy or Consulate in their home country, or direct to the Irish Naturalisation and Immigration Service in Dublin.

-If documentation is in order, straightforward visa applications should be decided within 10 days of receipt.
+If documentation is in order, straightforward visa applications should be decided within seven to 15 days of receipt.
 Those referred to the Irish Naturalisation and Immigration Service may take longer.
 It is advisable to apply at least six to eight weeks prior to your intended date of travel.

 All visa applicants will be expected to show they have sufficient funds for the duration of their stay.
 Bank statements will need to be shown.